isaacgr/jaysonic/README.md

 `headers`: Headers to include in the request.
 Defaults provided by the spec are:

 - `"Content-Length"`
-  - calculated by request message
+  - calculated by request message, this is not configurable
 - `"Content-Type"`
   - defaults to `"application/json; charset=utf-8"`
 - `Accept`